 3.X bitstream partition: A sequence of bits, in the form of a NAL unit stream or a byte stream, that is a subset of a bitstream according to a partitioning.

 3.X output layer set: A layer set that is associated with a set of target output layers.

+[Ed.
+(MH): Consider the following definition instead:

+output layer set: A set of layers consisting of the layers of one of the specified layer sets, where one or more layers in the set of layers are indicated to be output layers.

+]

 Replace the definition of operation point in clause 3 with the following: